Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 Supported Types
 ~~~~~~~~~~~~~~~

-The data type to the mixed radix FFT is controlled by the template parameter TT_DATA.
-This may take one of 2 choices: cint16 or  cint32.
-TT_DATA determined the data type of  both input data and output data.
+The data type to the mixed radix FFT is controlled by the template parameter ``TT_DATA``.
+This may take one of 2 choices: cint16 or  cint32. ``TT_DATA`` determined the data type of  both input data and output data.
-The template parameter TT_TWIDDLE is constrained by TT_DATA and so currently must be set to cint16.
+The template parameter TT_TWIDDLE is constrained by ``TT_DATA`` and so currently must be set to cint16.

 ~~~~~~~~~~~~~~~~~~~
 Template Parameters